sashinpivotal/dsa-java-review-doc/README.md

 ### Concrete steps

 - Create *com.hr.personnel.EmployeeConstants* class
-- Move all constants used in the same package to these classes
+- Move all constants used in the same package to this class
 - Create *gov.irs.TaxConstants* class
-- Move all constants used in the same package to these classes
+- Move all constants used in the same package to this class

 - Refactor other codes accordingly
-- Run all tests
+- Run all tests and make sure they all succeed

 ## Lab Step 12 - Simple JSON (30 minutes)

+In this step, you are going to use "Simple JSON" library and read data from external JSON file into Java objects.

 ### Concepts that are exercised

+- What is JSON?
 - Using JSON utility class to read JSON data from a file

 ### Concrete steps

-- Add *Simple JSON* dependency to the *pom.xml* or Google search "maven simple json"
+- Add "Simple JSON" dependency specified below to the *pom.xml* (In order to find it yourself, you can just Google search with "maven simple json".)
 - Make sure to refresh "Maven" in IntelliJ so that IntelliJ downloads the *json-simple* dependency